ayushmanpani/compliance-rag/README.md

 ## 🌐 Live Demo

-🚧 **Live demo link will be added here after deployment**
+🚧 Deployment attempted on VM-based platforms (Railway) for persistent FAISS + transformer inference.

+Due to free-tier image size limits for ML dependencies (PyTorch, Transformers), the live demo may be temporarily unavailable.

-> The application can also be run locally or demonstrated on request.
+▶️ **The system can be run locally or demonstrated on request.**
+▶️ Architecture, code, and evaluation are fully production-aligned.

 ---